factor/factor/misc/fuel/README.md

 If you prefer to start Factor externally, you can also connect remotely from Emacs.
 Here's how to proceed:

-- In the factor listener, run FUEL: `"fuel" run`.
+- In the factor listener, run `"fuel.remote" run`.
 This will start a server listener in port 9000.
 - Switch to Emacs and issue the command `M-x connect-to-factor`.